upadhyayprakash/LabelMeAnnotationTool/README.md

 		Git Repo link: https://github.com/upadhyayprakash/LabelMeAnnotationTool.git

       Create a docker image of git repo by following the configuration in "Dockerfile" file.

+2. Create an image build for the cloned project.
+From project directory where you have the "Dockerfile" file, execute,

+		"sudo docker build --rm --pull -t <image_name>:<tag_name> -f Dockerfile ."

+		"sudo docker build --rm --pull -t labelme:v1 -f Dockerfile ."

-2. Start a LabelMe containerized service by volume sharing "Project" folder in host.
+3. Start a LabelMe containerized service by volume sharing "Project" folder in host.
 That should share the entire project structure in the container.

    	a.
 Create a Container Service.
 Execute,